In this article, we are going to discuss Trekking in Nepal in August!

 Trekking in Nepal in August: Festivals

 Nepal is famous for its unique culture, traditions, and religious festivals.
 There are more than 50 popular festivals celebrated in Nepal each year.

-Trekking in August will give you a chance to observe various religion and cultures in Nepal.
-During August, many tourists travel in Nepal to explore these fascinating festivals.
-These festivals are especially celebrated in the Kathmandu, Patan and Lalitpur areas.
+Trekking in August will give you a chance to observe various religions and cultures in Nepal.
+During August, many tourists travel to Nepal to explore these fascinating festivals.
+These festivals are especially celebrated in the Kathmandu, Patan, and Lalitpur areas.